HybridBrothers/Hybrid-Brothers-Projects/MITRE Analytics and Incidents Mapping/README.md

 - Mapping all active analytic rules: `.\map-analytics.ps1 -resourceGroupName "<resource-group-name>" -workspaceName "<workspace-name>" -noninteractive -subscriptionId "<sub-id>" -appId "<app-id>" -secret "<app-secret>" -tenantId "<tenant-id>" -alertRuleType "alertRules"`
 - Mapping templates related to zscaler: `.\map-analytics.ps1 -resourceGroupName "<resource-group-name>" -workspaceName "<workspace-name>" -noninteractive -subscriptionId "<sub-id>" -appId "<app-id>" -secret "<app-secret>" -tenantId "<tenant-id>" -alertRuleType "alertRuleTemplates" -dataConnectorFilter "Zscaler"`
-- Mapping active analytics related to zscaler: `.\map-analytics.ps1 -resourceGroupName "<resource-group-name>" -workspaceName "<workspace-name>" -noninteractive -subscriptionId "<sub-id>" -appId "<app-id>" -secret "<app-secret>" -tenantId "<tenant-id>" -alertRuleType "alertRules" -dataConnectorFilter "Zscaler"`
+- Mapping active analytics related to zscaler for version 13: `.\map-analytics.ps1 -resourceGroupName "<resource-group-name>" -workspaceName "<workspace-name>" -attackVersion "13" -noninteractive -subscriptionId "<sub-id>" -appId "<app-id>" -secret "<app-secret>" -tenantId "<tenant-id>" -alertRuleType "alertRules" -dataConnectorFilter "Zscaler"`

 ### Outputs
 The script will show a couple of statistics when all inputs are provided.
 These are how many analytic rules were retrieved, how many there are after filtering, and how many related techniques there are: